Demographics of Sweden: Language

-Similarly, Finnish and Meänkieli can be used in the municipalities of Gällivare, Haparanda, Kiruna, Pajala and Övertorneå and its immediate neighbourhood.

-Finnish is also official language, along with Swedish, in the city of Eskilstuna.
+The Sámi languages, spoken by about 20,000–30,000 people worldwide, may be used in government agencies, courts, preschools and nursing homes in 26 municipalities: Arjeplog, Arvidsjaur, Berg, Dorotea, Gällivare, Härjedalen, Jokkmokk, Kiruna, Krokom, Luleå, Lycksele, Malå, Sorsele, Skellefteå, Stockholm, Storuman, Strömsund, Sundsvall, Umeå, Vilhelmina, Vindeln, Åre, Åsele, Älvdalen, Örnsköldsvik and Östersund.

+Meänkieli-speakers have the same rights as above in the following nine municipalities: Gällivare, Haparanda, Kiruna, Pajala, Övertorneå, Kalix, Luleå, Stockholm and Umeå.

+Finnish-speakers have the same rights as above in 66 of Sweden's 290 municipalities.

-During the mid to late 20th century, immigrant communities brought other languages, among others being Persian, Serbo-Croatian, Arabic and Neo-Aramaic.
+During the mid to late 20th and early 21st centuries, immigrant communities brought other languages, such as Persian, Serbo-Croatian, Arabic and Neo-Aramaic.

 Religion

-The majority (56.4%) of the population belongs to the Church of Sweden, the Lutheran church that was disestablished as a state church in 2000.
+The majority (52.1%) of the population belongs to the Church of Sweden, the Lutheran church that was disestablished as a state church in 2000.
 Until 1996, those who had family members in the church automatically became members at birth.
-Other Christian denominations in Sweden include the Roman Catholic Church (see Catholic Church of Sweden), several Orthodox churches in diaspora, Baptist, Pentecostal, Neo-pietistic (nyevangeliska) and other evangelical Christian churches (frikyrkor = 'free churches').
-Shamanism persisted among the Sami people up until the 18th century, but no longer exists in its traditional form as most Sami today belong to the Lutheran church.
+Other Christian denominations in Sweden include the Roman Catholic Church (see Catholic Church in Sweden), several Orthodox churches in diaspora, Baptist, Pentecostal, Neo-pietistic (nyevangeliska) and other evangelical Christian churches (frikyrkor = 'free churches').
+Shamanism persisted among the Sámi people up until the 18th century, but no longer exists in its traditional form as most Sámi today belong to the Lutheran church.

 Jews were permitted to practice their religion in five Swedish cities in 1782, and have enjoyed full rights as citizens since 1870.
 The new Freedom of Religion Bill was passed in 1951, and former obstacles against Non-Lutherans working in schools and hospitals were removed.
 Further, that bill made it legal to leave any religious denomination, without entering another.
 There are also many Muslims, as well as a number of Buddhists and Baháʼís in Sweden, mainly as a result of 20th and 21st century immigration.
 There is also a small Zoroastrian community in Sweden.